Welcome to Exit Churchianity.

 To this end, the purpose of this article is threefold:

-1. To briefly explain the origins of the false assertion that Jesus Christ, the Gospel, the Old and New Testament, and the Christian Faith were plagiarized from ancient Egyptian mythology.
+1. To briefly explain the origins of the false assertion that Jesus Christ, the Gospel, the Old and New Testament, and the Christian Faith all contain pagan elements which were allegedly derived from ancient Egyptian mythology.

-2. To refute the false claim that “The ten commandments came from the Egyptian Book of the Dead.”
+2. To refute one specific false claim–the claim that the ten commandments originated from the Egyptian Book of the Dead.

-3. To explain why the Egyptian Book of the Dead actually demonstrates man’s need for a Savior and the necessity of the Gospel.
+3. To explain why the Egyptian Book of the Dead actually demonstrates man’s need for a Savior and the necessity of Christ’s redemptive work on the Cross and the Gospel message.